 In addition to continuing to bring highly-qualified Fellows to study at the Center, the program convenes regular conferences in different host countries, giving past and present participants in the Fellows program the opportunity to interface with local researchers and practitioners in these different countries, while at the same time broadening understanding of the nonprofit, philanthropic, and voluntary sector at the international level.

 Philanthropy Fellows program applicants may choose to participate for either one semester (four months) or a full academic year (nine months).
-The program follows the Johns Hopkins academic calendar.
-Participants must complete a research project related to the role or operations of nonprofit or philanthropic organizations in the U.S., often including a comparison between some facet of the U.S. nonprofit sector and that found in the Fellows’ country of residence or region of interest.
+Participants must complete a research project related to the role or operations of nonprofit, philanthropic, or voluteering organizations in the U.S., often including a comparison between some facet of the U.S. nonprofit sector and that found in the Fellows’ country of residence or region of interest.
 Research topics have encompassed a wide spectrum of civil society concerns such as transparency and governance; public-private partnerships; nonprofit provision of social services; the marketization of nonprofits; charitable fund-raising; tax policy; the role of foundations; community organizing or empowerment; nonprofits and labor; and volunteerism.